2003 Tampa Bay Buccaneers season: Week 5: Indianapolis Colts

-Week 6: at Washington Redskins (won 35–13)
+Week 6: at Washington Redskins

 The devastating loss to the Colts seemed to start a downward trend for the team.
 Injuries sidelined several players, including Mike Alstott and Brian Kelly.
 Before the game, Warren Sapp was involved in his second "skipping" incident in two weeks, and third overall, as he bumped into an NFL referee.
 The incident drew a $50,000 fine.

 Despite the growing trouble, the Buccaneers managed to beat Steve Spurrier’s slumping Redskins.
 Brad Johnson threw four touchdown passes, and Derrick Brooks iced the game with a 44-yard interception return touchdown.

-Week 7: at San Francisco 49ers (lost 7–24)
+Week 7: at San Francisco 49ers

 Brad Johnson threw three interceptions, and the Buccaneer defense gave up 212 yards rushing, falling to the San Francisco 49ers.
 Tampa Bay's only highlight, and only score, was a 75-yard touchdown pass to Keenan McCardell in the first quarter.

-Week 8: Dallas Cowboys (won 16–0)
+Week 8: Dallas Cowboys

 In a largely defensive game, so-called “Buc Ball” prevailed.
 Tampa Bay shut out Bill Parcells’ Dallas Cowboys by a score of 16–0.
 The defense forced three turnovers, and held the #4-ranked Dallas offense to just over 200 total yards and no points.

-Week 9: New Orleans Saints (lost 14–17)
+Week 9: New Orleans Saints

 After a touchdown pass, and an interception return, the New Orleans Saints held a 14–0 lead.
 With under 8 minutes to go in regulation, Brad Johnson threw two touchdown passes (26 and 30 yards) to Michael Pittman and Keenan McCardell to tie the score at 14–14.
 With 2:08 to go New Orleans took over.
 The Buccaneer defense failed to hold ground, and the Saints kicked a game-winning field goal with 8 seconds left.

-Week 10: at Carolina Panthers (lost 24–27)
+Week 10: at Carolina Panthers

 Carolina broke out to a 20–7 lead through three quarters.
-Brad Johnson led the Buccaneers on a rally, scoring two touchdown passes of 23 yards and 36 yards.
-One each to Keyshawn Johnson and Keenan McCardell, and Tampa Bay took a 21–20 lead with 4:52 remaining.
+Brad Johnson led the Buccaneers on a rally, scoring two touchdown passes, a 23-yarder to Keyshawn Johnson and 36 yards to Keenan McCardell, and Tampa Bay took a 21–20 lead with 4:52 remaining.

 Two plays later, Tim Wansley intercepted Jake Delhomme for the second time in the game.
 The turnover led to a Martin Gramatica field goal, and a Tampa Bay lead of 24–20 with 2:45 to go.
 The Buccaneer defense, however, failed to keep Carolina at bay, and Delhomme swiftly led the Panthers to a game-winning touchdown with 1:11 left.

 Early in the fourth quarter, Simeon Rice sacked Jake Delhomme for a 9-yard loss.
 It marked the 69th consecutive game the Buccaneer defense registered a quarterback sack, a new all-time NFL record.